Division of Critical Care

 - Neonatal ICU

 Our Department of Emergency Medicine has a stalwart reputation of providing high quality critical care to its patients.
-This critical care emphasis has resulted in the establishment of the Department of Emergency Medicine Division of Critical Care Medicine in 2016.
-Our division consists of six fellowship trained critical care faculty who are committed to both critical care and emergency medicine.
-The Division’s goal is to empower our ED to provide excellent care as we advance the field of resuscitation, quality of care and critical care education.
+This critical care emphasis has resulted in the establishment of the Division of Critical Care Medicine within the Department of Emergency Medicine in 2016.
+Our division consists of nine fellowship trained critical care faculty who are committed to both critical care and emergency medicine.
+The Division’s goal is to empower our ED to provide excellent care as we advance the fields of resuscitation, quality of care and critical care education.

 Critical Care Resident Education